Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Next we examine the basic building block of any society—the family.
 In our search for some statistic to provide hope for civilization, we must examine the social fabric.

 How stable are modern families?
 Solid family structure reliably predicts social stability.
 However, the absence of a solid family structure is a revealing indicator of impending social upheaval and instability.
-The collection of statistics, facts, and trends listed below reveals the pattern—with all too painful clarity.
+The following collection of statistics, facts, and trends reveals the pattern—with all too painful clarity.
 However shocking, this is only the tiniest thumbnail of available information:

-- Almost 40 percent of married women and approximately 50 percent of married men in the U.S. commit adultery.
+- Almost 40 percent of married women and approximately 50 percent of married men in the United States commit adultery.
 Combined, these statistics indicate that, by extrapolation, perhaps up to 75 percent of marriages suffer at least one adulterous partner—incredible by any standard.
 But the picture is actually worse than this because many couples no longer bother to marry and these “cheat” on each other on top of the fact that they are practicing sex outside of marriage.

 - It has been reported that only a small minority of Brazilians expect their spouses to remain faithful.